Will Draper

-Will Draper (born 14 January 2000) is a professional British Triathlete from the Isle of Man.
-Before starting a career in triathlon Will competed as a cyclist where he represented the Isle of Man at the 2017 Commonwealth Youth Games in the Bahamas for cycling.
-Will won the English Triathlon Championships in 2019 before making his triathlon professional debut in 2021.
+Will Draper (born 14 January 2000) is a professional British triathlete from the Isle of Man.
+Before starting a career in triathlon, Draper competed as a cyclist where he represented the Isle of Man at the 2017 Commonwealth Youth Games in the Bahamas for cycling.
+Draper won the English Triathlon Championships in 2019 before making his triathlon professional debut in 2021.

 Early sporting career

 Will started his sporting career as a cyclist where he won the National Youth Circuit Race Championships at 12 years old at the Cyclopark in Kent, London.
 Will finished 2nd in the 2012 British Cycling National Youth Series (U12); 4th in the 2014 British Cycling National Youth Series (U14) and 3rd in the 2016 British Cycling National Youth Series (U16).
 He later went on to win the Madison event at the British Youth and Junior Track National Championships in 2016.
 In 2017 (age 17) Will signed for professional junior racing team HMT with JLT Condor Cycling Team (HMT).
 Whilst racing for team HMT Will finished 16th overall at the UCI Junior 2.1 stage race Ronde des Vallées 5th at the Grand Prix de Cherves as well as 14th overall at the Junior Tour of Wales which was won by his elder brother Nathan Draper in 2015.
 During 2017 Will also represented the Isle of Man at the Commonwealth Youth Games where he finished 5th in the road race with teammate Jimmy Bostock taking the victory.